Montreal-Quakers/website/_pages/intro.md

 <i class="fab fa-pagelines fa-fw fa-2x" style="color: darkgreen;"></i> <u>S</u>tewardship.
 Respect and gratitude for what sustains us.

 <br>
-These values are not easy, but they are our understanding of how Spirit calls us to live in this world.
+These values are not easy to uphold, but they are our understanding of how Spirit calls us to live in this world.

 *************